It took a while to gain momentum, but 4K Ultra HD Blu-ray is now a firm fixture of virtually all major film releases.

-The more recent Xbox One X also incorporates a UHD Blu-ray disc player with native 4K, HDR and Dolby Atmos support.
+The Xbox One X also incorporates a UHD Blu-ray disc player with native 4K, HDR and Dolby Atmos support.
 It’s pricier at £450, has a more powerful processor to handle 4K gaming and, while dedicated players still win out, is an entertaining performer with 4K HDR discs.

 What Ultra HD Blu-ray discs are on sale?

-Disney has finally joined the ranks, too.
-Guardians of the Galaxy Vol. 2 was its first 4K disc release in 2017, with Thor: Ragnarok following shortly in 2018.
+Disney has joined the ranks in 2017 with Guardians of the Galaxy Vol. 2 was its first 4K disc release before following up with Thor: Ragnarok in 2018.

-4K discs currently on sale include BBC's Planet Earth II and Blue Planet II, Blade Runner 2049, Deadpool, Fantastic Beasts and Where to Find Them, Independence Day, IT, John Wick 1 and 2, Kingsman: The Secret Service, Life of Pi, Logan, The Lego Batman Movie, Mad Max: Fury Road, The Martian, Passengers, The Revenant, Sicario, X-Men: Days of Future Past, and X-Men: First Class - to name just a few.
-You'll find an exhaustive list of all the 4K discs on sale below.
+4K discs currently on sale include BBC's Planet Earth II and Blue Planet II, Captain Marvel, Spider-Man into the Spider-Verse, Independence Day, IT, John Wick 1 and 2, Kingsman: The Secret Service, Logan, Mad Max: Fury Road, The Matrix Trilogy, Sicario 2, X-Men: Days of Future Past - to name just a few.

 Will Ultra HD Blu-ray players play existing Blu-rays?

 Yes, Ultra HD Blu-ray players are fully backwards-compatible with existing Blu-rays.
 Ultra HD Blu-ray discs won't play on old players and you can't upgrade old decks, so you will need a new 4K Blu-ray player.

 When it comes to regional restrictions, the good news is 4K Blu-ray discs have just one region code: worldwide.
 Essentially, they’re region-free.
 They can be played on any 4K player, in any part of the world.

 However, your new UHD Blu-ray player will still have to observe the regional restrictions for DVDs and standard Blu-ray that continue to exist.

 Most 4K Blu-ray discs come bundled with a standard Blu-ray version of the same film and, so far, the discs we have in our testing rooms seem to be region-free as well.

 Search for the 'ABC' logo or read the fine print on the box, or look it up online to be sure - especially if you're thinking of importing the latest discs from outside your region.